 Leaking Water Heater

 If a water heater is leaking, turn it off immediately.
 This situation usually indicates that a homeowner needs to replace their water heater.
-For homeowners struggling with this issue, follow the steps below and contact us immediately.
+For homeowners struggling with this issue, call us immediately.
 We can help people repair their water heaters as soon as possible.

 No Hot Water At All

-If a water heater isn’t releasing hot water at all, there could be an internal problem with the water heater itself.
-There could also be extensive sediment buildup, which blocks water from exiting the water heater.
-A professional plumbing service should look at the heater to identify the source of the problem.
+If a heater isn’t releasing hot water, there could be an internal problem with the water heater itself.
+There could also be extensive sediment buildup.
+This buildup blocks Water from exiting the water heater.
+To identify the source, a professional plumbing service should give your unit a look.

 What to Do During a Plumbing Emergency